UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 computing is about humans communicating with machines to modulate flows of current in the hardware.
-Early examples of human computer communication were quite primitive and included actually disconnecting a wire and connecting it again in a different spot.
+Early examples of human computer communication were quite primitive and included physically disconnecting a wire and connecting it again in a different spot.

 Luckily,
 we are not doing this anymore;
-instead we have graphical user interface with menus and buttons, which is what you are commonly using on your laptop.
+instead we have graphical user interfaces with menus and buttons, which is what you are commonly using when interacting with a computer that runs an operating system such as MacOS, Linux, or Windows.

-These graphical interface can be thought of as a layer (or *shell*) around the internal components of your operating system.
+These graphical interface can be thought of as a layer (or a *shell*) around the internal components of your operating system.
-Shells exist as an intermediate that both makes it easy for us to express our thoughts, and for computers to interpret them.
+Shells exist as an intermediate between the human and the machine;
+they make it easy for us to express our commands, and for computers to interpret them.

 ---

-## Text-based communication
+## What is text-based communication?

 Open a file from a graphical menu:

 <img src='/module2/file-open-menu.png' width="30%" alt="Selecting open from the file menu"/>

-Opening a file via a text based interface:
+Opening a file via a text-based interface:

 ```
 file.open('filename.csv')
 ```

 Notes:
-Today,
+In this slide deck,
-We will learn how to communicate to a computer via a text-based shell, rather than a graphical one.
+we will learn how to communicate with a computer via a text-based shell, rather than a graphical one.

 Using a text-based shell might at first seems counter-intuitive,